tc39/notes/es7/2017-01/jan-24.md

 MF: The small mechanics around it can be resolved in a PR

-JL: Random question.
+JLZ: Random question.
 There are no bugs around global properties here, right?
 So what, if you have window.f, what happens?

 SYG: I think the same thing happens.
 Properties of window are just like "var f" in the global scope